Facebook Ads vs Google Ads: Which Is Best for Your Business?

 Active buying intent is a key benefit of Google search ads.
 Related ads appear at the top of search results whenever a user searches a keyword.
 This allows advertisers to capture the audience’s attention, often when they intend to buy a product or service.
 This increases the likelihood of a sale and, as a result, increases the return on advertising investment.

 However, for users to search Google for your relevant keywords, they need to know that your type of product or service exists.
-In other words, there needs to be people searching Google for a business like yours, or the products or services your business sells.
-If they don’t, it’s likely better to use Facebook’s refined audience targeting options to build brand awareness and capture new customers.
+In other words, there need to be people searching Google for a business like yours, or the products or services your business sells.
+If they don’t, using Facebook’s refined audience targeting options is likely better for building brand awareness and capturing new customers.

 Google Ads are displayed based on the alignment of keyword searches and keywords used in (or assigned to) ads.
-Google’s Keyword Planner Tool enables advertisers to research the average CPC of specific keywords and see how much search traffic exists for each one.
-This is a helpful way to gauge buyer interest, and possible ad spend.
+Google’s Keyword Planner Tool enables advertisers to research the average cost-per-click (CPC) of specific keywords and see how much search traffic exists for each one.
+This is a helpful way to gauge buyer interest and possible ad spend.
 In addition to keywords, basic audience targeting parameters include age, gender, location, and device type.

 Affinity audiences are custom audiences you create for specific initiatives like remarketing, Facebook video ads, YouTube, and LinkedIn InMail campaigns.
 They are typically used by larger marketing teams and PPC management companies, as they are generally beyond the scope of the average small business.
 Due to their complexity, they were not a primary consideration in this article.